cvlab-yonsei/FYI/README.md

 ```

 ## Acknowledgement
 This implementation is built on [DC/DSA/DM](https://github.com/VICO-UoE/DatasetCondensation) and [MTT](https://github.com/georgecazenavette/mtt-distillation).
-We also applied our method to [IDC](https://github.com/snu-mllab/efficient-dataset-condensation) and [FTD](https://github.com/AngusDujw/FTD-distillation) in our paper.
+We also applied our method to [IDC](https://github.com/snu-mllab/efficient-dataset-condensation) and [FTD](https://github.com/AngusDujw/FTD-distillation) and presented the results in our paper.
 We thank the authors and contributors of these projects.

 ## Citation
 If you find our work useful for your research, please cite our paper: